Explore this course:

 A selection of modules are available each year - some examples are below.
 There may be changes before you start your course.
 From May of the year of entry, formal programme regulations will be available in our Programme Regulations Finder.

-• Spoken and Written Language
+Spoken and Written Language

-• Developing an Evidence-Base for Practice
+Developing an Evidence Base for Practice

-• Speech Difficulties 1: Nature and Investigation
+Speech Difficulties 1: Nature and Investigation

-• Speech Difficulties II: Intervention and Management
+Speech Difficulties 2: Intervention and Management

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
-We are no longer offering unrestricted module choice.
-If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.

 Open days

 An open day gives you the best opportunity to hear first-hand from our current students and staff about our courses.
-You'll find out what makes us special.

 Duration